salipro4ever/sView-mustache-php/README.md

 ## sView-mustache-php

-A template engine build from Mustache PHP, add more documents...
+A template engine build from Mustache PHP, simple and lightweight...

 ## Installation